2023-07-29 05:06:20

 Until Laurentian management announces the outcome of the ongoing strategic review and some clarity is restored, Joe Ng believes Laurentian’s stock is at risk of a slow move in the near term. on the decline.

-Meanwhile, investors continue to give Laurentian a valuation well below its book value (about $59 per share).
+Meanwhile, investors continue to give Laurentian a valuation well below its book value (regarding $59 per share).
 “It suggests that the market is not convinced of the emergence of a purchase offer incorporating an overbidding premium”, maintains Joe Ng.

 The current situation leads this specialist to wonder what will happen if the sale of Laurentian does not materialize.

-He wonders if the effort to explore different strategic options could mean, to some extent, that Laurentian’s management doubts that its current business plan can produce the results that can bring the bank’s value to a level above its book value.
+He wonders if the effort to explore different strategic options might mean, to some extent, that Laurentian’s management doubts that its current business plan can produce the results that can bring the bank’s value to a level above its book value.

 A crucial summer